Working from home. The network has slowed down to a crawl. Now what?

 No, BitTorrent technology is not part of every Windows 10.
 That was just a catchy title.
 But, really why not?
 Why is this technology not built into a “personal” OS, present on hundreds of millions of active desktops?
 Like e.g. Windows 10 is, for example?

 [What is torrenting?
-An comprehensive post]
+An awesome, comprehensive post]

 Here is my little cute use case from yesterday to prove the point.
 Visual Studio 2017 “Community Edition”.
 Free.
 Great but.
 That is 6+ GB of an ISO file.
-To copy this from my main machine to my laptop, over WiFi, from Windows 7 to Windows 8, from my study to bedroom, it takes approximately one hour!
+To copy this from my main machine to my laptop, over WiFi, from Windows 7 to Windows 8, and from my study to my bedroom, it takes approximately one hour!
 Over a pretty decent LAN, not a WiFi.
 Here is the Windows File Explorer copy dialogue.

 Then I remembered.
 I already had BitTorrent Sync on my main machine.
 I tested it way back in 2014.
 I was very satisfied with this simple BitTorrent client that allows BitTorrent technology(1) to be used for comfortable personal “torrenting”.

-Even from study to the bedroom, this is much more comfortable than relying on good old “net bios” and 1+ hour-long copy dialogues on your Windows desktops.
+Even from study to the bedroom, this is much more comfortable than relying on good old “net bios” and 1+ hour long copy dialogues on your Windows desktops.

 BitTorrent on your LAN

-It is true “fire and forget” experience.
+It is a true “fire and forget” experience.
 Otherwise, if any of the two machines get shut down or something happens to the crappy wifi or home LAN router imposed by the resident ISP it is all over again: 1+ hour Windows copy dialogue.
 BitTorrent Sync is actually a “liberating experience”.

 Not to mention a “man in the middle” liberating experience.
 Because torrent technology is such, there is simply no “man in the middle”.
 And I do not even have to hint what that actually means in this unfortunate “Post Snowden” era.